naman14310/Interview_Prep/Subjects/OOPS/Class and Objects.md

 Note: In C++, the constructor cannot be virtual, because when a constructor of a class is executed there is no virtual table in the memory, means no virtual pointer defined yet.
 So, the constructor should always be non-virtual.

+Note: Constructors are not inherited.
+They are called implicitly or explicitly by the child constructor.

 <br>

 ![img](https://media.geeksforgeeks.org/wp-content/cdn-uploads/20191128195435/CPP-Constructors.png)